oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 }
 {% endhighlight %}

-## Macros

-The above example already uses another feature.
-Macros are defined by '$' followed by an identifier.

-Currently the only macro supported is _$SIZE_, which translates to the C-operator _sizeof_.
-But the way macros are implemented makes it pretty easy to add more.

-Macros can have any number of arguments as long as they match the C-function they correspond to.

-The arguments of an macro are just getting copied to the the output file.
-So nested macros are not possible.

->   In a later version it will probably be possible for the user to define macros.
-But for now it is easier to just add new macros manually.

-## Generate functions

-To do something with the enums

-The 'generate' keyword is used to generate functions.
+Each enum will automatically be translated into a C-enum.
+For everything else we need to use the _generate_ keyword.
+This keyword is used to generate functions and can be used in two different ways.

+To use the enums for something more than just generating enum, I am going to introduce the _generate_ keyword.
+This keyword is used to generate functions and can be used in two different ways.

-If 'generate' is followed by a specific keyword (for now only strings) a predefined function will be generated.
-E.g. generate strings' will generate two functions to allow the conversion from a string to an enum constant and back.
+If _generate_ is followed by a specific keyword (for now only strings) a predefined function will be generated.
+E.g.
+_generate strings_ will generate two functions to allow the conversion from a string to an enum constant and back.

 {% highlight c linenos %}
 generate strings: ComponentType
 {% endhighlight %}

-If 'generate' is followed by an identifier the generator will generate a function (in our case the function declaration would be 'void RegisterComponents(Ecs* ecs);') which calls the function specified after the arrow operator ('->') for every element of the enum specified before the arrow.
+If _generate_ is followed by an identifier the generator will generate a function with the name given by the identifier which calls the function specified after the arrow operator ('->') for every element of the enum specified before the arrow.

+This is actually the feature that made me write this tool.
+Everythin else is just a bonus.

 {% highlight c linenos %}
 generate RegisterComponents(Ecs* ecs): ComponentType -> EcsRegisterComponent(ecs)
 {% endhighlight %}

-In our example the generated function would be:
+To fully understand how the _generate_ keyword works, let's just take a look at what the output for our example looks:

 {% highlight c linenos %}
 void RegisterComponents(Ecs* ecs)